fmetivier/IslandsLib/docs/source/Samples.rst

     This most often comes from the fact that nodes are too close to one another.

-* Third, we define the parameters of the Triangulation
+* Third, we define the parameters of the triangulation

 .. code:: python